Journal of Ecology ranked UNH #2 in ecology research

 Research at UNH furthers sustainability science, scholarship and creativity through critical conversations and collaborations across traditional discipline boundaries.
 Our research excellence reaches from the depths of our oceans to the edge of our solar system and the Earth and environment and communities in which we all thrive.
 We are a leading university in sustainability, driven by our sustainable learning community – our students, faculty and staff.

-Each summer, the Sustainability Fellowship pairs exceptional undergraduate and graduate students from UNH and universities across the country with municipal, educational, corporate, utility and non-profit partners in New England to work on transformative sustainability initiatives that are designed to create an immediate impact, offer an extraordinary learning experience and foster meaningful collaboration.
-This high-level engaged scholarship is supported by their mentors and partner organizations, their Fellowship peers as well as an active network of partners, alumni and the UNH team, as they emerge as the next generation of sustainability leaders.
+Each summer, the Sustainability Fellowship pairs exceptional undergraduate students and post-baccalaureates from UNH and universities across the country with municipal, educational, corporate, and non-profit partners to work on transformative sustainability initiatives.
+Fellows undertake challenging projects that are designed to create an immediate impact, offer an extraordinary learning experience and foster meaningful collaboration.
+While working with their mentors and partner organizations, Fellows are supported by their cohort as well as an active network of partners, alumni, and the UNH team, as they emerge as the next generation of sustainability leaders.

-UNH students play a critical role in sustainability research at UNH and can present their findings at the University-wide Sustainability Research Symposium, part of UNH's annual Undergraduate Research Conference (URC) - one of the largest in the nation.
-Students from all disciplines present research on a broad range of sustainability challenges – addressing environmental stewardship, social well-being, and economic vitality to meet our present needs while ensuring the ability of future generations to meet their needs.
+Undergraduate students play a critical role in sustainability research at UNH and can present their findings at the University-wide Sustainability Research Symposium, part of UNH's annual Undergraduate Research Conference (URC) – one of the largest in the nation.
+Students from all majors and disciplines present research on a broad range of sustainability challenges on local, regional, national and global levels.
+From addressing environmental stewardship, social justice and well-being, economic vitality and the interconnectedness between issues, students are preparing for careers and lives of impact.

 Sustainability Research Across UNH